It was another day of series of strikes that Kashmir was observing to protest the killings of teenage boys.

 Making an imaginary whole on his forehead he said ‘He was shot here.
 It was a target killing.
 They shot these boys inside the house compound.
 Did you see the video that they have taken of this murder………… this is oppression…….they are killing innocent teenagers’ his father added ‘He was not a militant; he was earning a living and supporting his family.
 They kill young boys labeling them as terrorists……..During the peak of the armed struggle there were instances where most wanted militants were caught with their weapons, they didn’t kill them.

-Why are they killing innocent teenaged boys, who do not wield a gun…….. who pelt stones……..
-Imtiayaz even didn’t pelt stones, he was supporting my family ’.
-I saw another sobing voice talking to me, while taking out some papers from a yellow envelope, ‘He met an accident last month, while he was riding a bike……….
+Why are they killing innocent teenage boys, who do not wield a gun…….. who pelt stones……..
+Imtiyaz even didn’t pelt stones, he was supporting my family ’.
+I heard another sobbing voice talking to me, while taking out some papers from a yellow envelope, ‘He met an accident last month, while he was riding a bike……….
 We had fixed an appointment with a Doctor at Srinagar next week..
 We had paid advance for his treatment…… ’.

 Shivering hands took out a white receipt displaying on the left side Dr. Manzoor Ahmad Halwai, M.B.B.S, MD (Orthopedics), Name of the Patient: Imtiyaz Ahmad Itoo, Age:17 Years.
 Date of appointment: 7th July 2010.
 It was 7th July and I was at Imtiyaz’s house talking to his parents about the circumstances that led to his death.